-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that at permits stu idents to ap ply and be notified of an admission decision well in advance of the regular notification date and the mit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ∐ Yes X No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date
+C21 .
+Early decision: Does your institution offer an early decision plan (an admission plan the at permits stu idents to ap ply and be notified of an admission decision well in advance of the regular notification date and t attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? nmit to If "yes," please complete the following: First or only early decision plan closing date